Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Background

-\paragraph{Software Package Dependency Network} A software package dependency network characterizes the dependency relationship between software packages in a software package management system.
+A \textit{software package dependency network} (SPDN) characterizes the dependency relationship between software packages in a software package management system.
 Simply speaking, a package \(A\) depends on a package \(B\) iff installing \(A\) requires installing \(B\) first.
 They are usually directed networks in which each node represents a software package and each directed edge characterizes a dependency relation.
-For example, in a software package dependency network that describes Python packages (such as those in PyPI), there would be an edge that connects the node representing ``tensorflow'' to the node representing ``numpy'' to represent the fact that the software package ``tensorflow'' depends on ``numpy.''
+For example, in a SPDN that describes Python packages (such as those in PyPI), there would be an edge that connects the node representing ``tensorflow'' to the node representing ``numpy'' to represent the fact that the software package ``tensorflow'' depends on ``numpy.''
 In addition, in modern software package management systems, each package is usually associated with text description.